PhilT/merrol/README.md

 ----------------------------------
 **Under development (October 2010)**

-The first milestone (0.0.1) will soon be released.
-This will have syntax highlighting, load mulitple files (from command line), save (CTRL+S) and switch files (CTRL+TAB).
+**The first release is out (0.0.2)!** It has syntax highlighting, loads mulitple files (from command line), save (CTRL+S) and switch files (CTRL+TAB).
 It should be stable but there isn't much to it yet.

+Next up is Open (CTRL+O).
+Quite a few commands rely on this panel so this should enable other things to follow quickly.

 What